 Because I often don’t have access to large batches of the same print, there is no guarantee the same design will be coming back in stock.
 My production is the opposite of factory line production and I prefer making one off more meaningful pieces.

 The linens, silk and khadi cottons - In this years collection you will see a lot more linen.
 Linen is made from the earth friendly flax plant and is one of the most biodegradable fabrics in the history of fashion.
 I am also working with silk which is spun and woven in Bihar, which is Varanasi's neighbouring state.
 This material is created by family run businesses.

 I purchase these materials from the Muslim area in Varanasi nearby Assi Ghat where the weavers live.
 Abdul Reham is the person I deal with directly for this.
 I will always pay him directly, cutting out any potential middle man.
 I always look forward to going to see him when I visit.
 Despite not being able to speak any English, and myself not being able to speak very little Hindi - we can still communicate in small ways such as hand signals and fingers for numbers.
 All of his beautiful fabrics are made locally and to the highest standards.

-Bindaas Unlimited - I am very excited to announce that I will soon be launching a new range of playsuits made in collaboration with Bindaas Unlimited and The Tailoring Project.
-These are not only going to be made by the wonderful women at the Learn for Life Tailoring Project, but are also made from 100% organically dyed cottons created by Bindaas Unlimited.
-Watch out for an interview coming soon with founder Meeta Mastani.
+Bindaas Unlimited - I am very excited to announce that I have now launched a new range of playsuits made in collaboration with Bindaas Unlimited and The Tailoring Project.
+These are not only handmade by the wonderful women at the Learn for Life Tailoring Project, but are also made from 100% organically dyed cottons created by Bindaas Unlimited.